AllenInstitute/scrattch/README.md

 * **Non-interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6 Rscript YOUR_CODE.R`
 * **Interactive**: `singularity shell --cleanenv docker://njjai/scrattch_mapping:0.6.6`
-* **To create a sif file for use in other environments**: `singularity pull scrattch_mapping:0.6.6.sif docker://njjai/scrattch_mapping:0.6.6`
+* **To create a sif file for use in other environments**: `singularity pull scrattch_mapping_0.6.6.sif docker://njjai/scrattch_mapping:0.6.6`

 Instructions for using Docker in other environments will be posted soon; in the meantime, please post an issue if you can't figure it out.

 ### Running `scrattch` in R

-While we advise using the provided docker, you can install all `scrattch` packages along with their Github and BioConductor dependencies, as follows:
+While we advise using the provided docker, you can install all `scrattch` packages along with their GitHub and BioConductor dependencies, as follows:
 ```
 devtools::install_github("AllenInstitute/scrattch")
 scrattch::install_scrattch()